ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - The facades are used in the test scripts to provide a high-level interface to the SUT.
-They are mean to be 100% agnostic to technical details and instead they are focused on exposing the operations (meaningful to the business) that can be performed over the SUT and the devices that are part of it.
+They are mean to be 100% agnostic to technical details and instead they are focused on exposing the operations (meaningful to the business) that can be performed on the SUT and the devices that are part of it.

 - The wrappers instead are the opposite, they are an internal technical representation of the SUT, which may include details